-Last update: February 10, 2017 Once I stopped using Vyvanse, I started to investigate the benefits of using kratom for ADHD.
-This article reveals everything that I learned about using kratom to treat ADHD symptoms.
+Last update: September 21, 2019 Once I stopped using Vyvanse, I started to investigate the benefits of using kratom for ADHD.
+This article reveals everything that I learned about using kratom to help with ADHD symptoms.

 I first heard about kratom from someone who had a difficult time with an opioid habit.
 Kratom is great at helping people stop using addictive painkillers.

 And, while Adderall and Vyvanse are far from being painkillers (Adderall and Vyvanse are prescription stimulants for ADHD), prescription ADHD medication comes with its own set of potential risks.

 So, let’s look into this issue a little more closely, and see if we can answer the question:

 Is kratom a better alternative than Adderall or Vyvanse for treating ADHD symptoms?

 Note: This article is intended for entertainment purposes only.
 Please also keep in mind that federal law prohibits kratom from being sold for human consumption.
 Kratom is sold only as an incense in the US, and there is an ongoing battle regarding kratom’s legal status.

 Benefits of using kratom for ADHD